bitcoin-sv/bdk/documentation/docs/verify_script.md

     SCRIPT_FLAG_LAST
 ```

-When we flatten out the flags calculation of in the two different contexts as mentioned above, we have
+The following lists expand the base flag calculations for the two contexts.

 `GetScriptVerifyFlags` can have these flags, depending on the era (derived from chain tip + 1)